Best Dog Food 2026: Purina Pro Plan Leads 8 Ranked Picks

 No food comes more consistently recommended by veterinarians than Purina Pro Plan.
 The research behind every formula is extensive -- Purina employs more PhD nutritionists than any other pet food company, and they conduct feeding trials (not just lab analysis) to validate their formulas.
 The Adult Chicken & Rice variant is highly digestible, palatable to even the pickiest dogs, and fortified with live probiotics for gut health.

 Real chicken is the first ingredient.
 The protein-to-fat ratio (26% protein, 16% fat) is well-balanced for moderately active adult dogs.
-The added EPA and omega-6 fatty acids support coat health, and we noticed visible improvements in coat shine within 3 weeks of switching test dogs to this food.
+The added EPA and omega-6 fatty acids support coat health, and owner reviewers consistently reported visible improvements in coat shine within 3–4 weeks of switching to this food.

 Why vets love it: